1975 10¢ Lexington-Concord

 City: Lexington, MA

 Printed By: Bureau of Engraving and Printing

 Printing Method: Photogravure

-The battles of Lexington and Concord were fought in the state of Massachusetts in April 1775.
-They were the first military engagements of the American Revolution.
+As it turned out, that’s about all the notice the aptly named minutemen had.
 Due to unrest in the American colonies, British General Thomas Gage received orders to use force against the defiant colonials.
-Consequently, Lieutenant Colonel Francis Smith led a British column from Boston to seize the gunpowder of the Massachusetts Provincial Congress at Concord.
-On the morning of April 19, 1775, Smith’s redcoats scattered a company of local militiamen at Lexington.
-Several militiamen were killed by unauthorized fire.
+Consequently, Lieutenant Colonel Francis Smith led a British column from Boston to seize the gunpowder of the Massachusetts Provincial Congress at Concord on the night of April 18, 1775.
+Their first stop was Lexington, headquarters of two famous leaders of the rebellion – Samuel Adams and John Hancock.

 The Bicentennial Series

 The U.S. Bicentennial was a series of celebrations during the mid-1970s that commemorated the historic events leading to America’s independence from Great Britain.
 The official events began on April 1, 1975, when the American Freedom Train departed Delaware to begin a 21-month, 25,338-mile tour of the 48 contiguous states.
 For more than a year, a wave of patriotism swept the nation as elaborate firework displays lit up skies across the U.S., an international fleet of tall-mast sailing ships gathered in New York City and Boston, and Queen Elizabeth made a state visit.
 The celebration culminated on July 4, 1976, with the 200th anniversary of the adoption of the Declaration of Independence.